pycba.analysis.BeamAnalysis#

 • eletype (Optional[ndarray]) –

-Element type for each span, controlling which end(s) carry moment:
+Element type for each span, controlling which end(s) carry moment.
+Each entry may be an integer code, a MemberType, or its name string (e.g. "FP"):

 At an internal hinge, only one of the two members meeting at that node should have a pinned end.